The Best Robo-Advisers for Seniors

 Overview:Highlights

-- Account options: Traditional IRAs, Roth IRAs, SEP IRAs, 401(k) rollovers, 529 plans, individual accounts, joint accounts, and trust accounts
+- Account options: Traditional IRAs, Roth IRAs, SEP IRAs, 401(k) rollovers, 529 plans, individual taxable accounts, joint taxable accounts and trust accounts

 - Promotions: $50 bonus when you fund your first taxable account

-Wealthfront automates investing, helping you achieve your retirement goals with a competitive 0.25% annual management fee.
-The company’s tax-loss-harvesting service helps many customers recoup their fees through tax savings.
-Wealthfront offers a wide selection of account types, so you can save for retirement, set up a 529 college savings account for your grandchildren, prepare trusts for your estate, and more.
+Similar to Betterment, Wealthfront is a leader in automated investing.
+The platform can help you achieve your retirement goals with a standard 0.25% annual management fee.
+Also like Betterment and Axos Managed Portfolios, the company’s tax-loss-harvesting service helps many customers recoup their fees through tax savings.
+Wealthfront offers a wide selection of account types, so you can save for retirement, set up a 529 college savings account for your grandchildren, prepare trusts for your estate and more.

 Pros & Cons:Pros About Wealthfront